aditya995/dartCodeVault/README.md

  - git push --force  // If rejected `git push` for fast-forwards
  - git push origin **branch_name**  // `(manually)` // usually **`main`** (**`master` in previous versions**).

-// Fetching the changes made in remote repo by using github.com
+// Fetching the changes made in Remote repo.
+If Remote repo's current commit differs from current Local commit and the parent of both commits are same- then it needs to fetche from Remote repo first, then it can push current changes in local commit.
+First use git pull and then push current changes to Remote repo.
- - git pull <remote>
+ - git pull
- -

 Connect to a remote github repo--
  - git remote   // to check if it is connected to github remote repository